What to See & Do in Charlottetown?

 In 2001, Founders’ Hall and Canada’s Birthplace Pavilion, celebrates its grand opening.
 The 1906 building was originally the CN railway car repair shop and is now a 21,000 square foot heritage attraction, restaurant and retail boutique.

 Environmentally conscious Islanders have been opposed to absentee landlord development and formed watchdog groups to keep an eye on development.
 Land use conflicts have pitted farmers, fishermen, and environmentalists against powerful local business and tourism interests as well as the federal government, with the provincial government taking the middle ground.

 Today PEI produces half the world’s potatoes, with half produced in Prince County.
 PEI seedlings and agricultural advice have helped potato across in 32 countries around the world.

 Charlottetown photos shot for FoundLocally by Ryan Palmer and Andrew Chisholm.

-Since 2000, there has been considerable traffic to enable traffic (especially to other parts of the Island to bypass Charlottetown’s downtown, so the province added a ring road and re-designated it as the #1.
+Since 2000, there has been considerable construction in the province to build a Bypass Route to enable traffic (especially to other parts of the Island) to bypass Charlottetown’s downtown, and has been re-designated it as the #1.
+This speed traffic to both PEI National Park to the north and into Kings County east of the city.
+As well, the route from the PEI Confederation Bridge up to Charlottetown has been straightened to bypass several villages and towns along the way.
 The best route into downtown, coming from the Confederation Bridge is via North River Road or via University Avenue.